 In order to retain the formatting of the cells we need not use neither “Delete” nor “Clear” but we need to use the VBA “Clear Contents” method.

-The moment you enter the range of cells by using RANGE object it will show all the properties and method associated with it.
+The moment you enter the range of cells by using a RANGE object it will show all the properties and methods associated with it.

 We can access “Delete”, we can access “Clear”, and we can also “ClearContents” methods.